snoyberg/yesoddocs/book/basics.markdown

 This is how we would create a new application with a site argument called MyApp and three resource patterns.
 If this style of Haskell looks unfamiliar to you, it's a combination of quasi-quotation and template haskell.
 You don't need to understand the details to use Yesod, but it is essentially letting us create a brand new language within Haskell to allow us to write concise, safe code.

 This piece of code defines three resource patterns: RootR, NameR and AgeR.
-We've already seen that this interacts with the dispatch system: we will need to write handler functions getRootR, getNameR and getAgeR.
+We've already seen how this interacts with the dispatch system: we will need to write handler functions getRootR, getNameR and getAgeR.
 What we **haven't** seen is that this also creates a data type:

     data MyAppRoute = RootR | NameR String | AgeR Int